What is a headache?

 - the time of day when your child feels the pain (morning, afternoon, or evening)

-- the outside factors when he feels the pain (is there a bright light?
+- triggers (Is there a bright light?
 Is it during a certain class at school?)

 - any treatment that helps lessen the pain